jublo/codebird-js/README.md

 for more information.

-If you allow your callback function to accept a second parameter, you will receive rate-limiting details in this parameter.
+If you allow your callback function to accept a second parameter, you will receive rate-limiting details in this parameter, if the Twitter API responds with rate-limiting HTTP headers.

 ```javascript
 cb.__call(